-A solution that revolves around their operational requirements.
+A solution that revolves around unique operational requirements.

 After Jason and Duncan Enersen, the company’s Operations Manager, visited various dairy farms to compare the design and performance of the two shortlisted platform options, the decision was made to install a Waikato Milking Systems 54-point Orbit Concrete Rotary Milking System.